PXL-IT-NET/Guts-DotNetAdvanced-22-23/Chapter1_WPF_XAML/README.md

 ![alt text][img_exercise1_gameover]

-Use the automated test to guid you to the correct solution.
+Use the automated test to guide you to the correct solution.
 Do as much as possible **in XAML**.
 Only the code validation logic should be in MainWindow.xaml.cs.

 [img_exercise1_start]:images/exercise1_mainwindow_start.png "MainWindow at start"